"Programming To An Interface" describes the practice

 And you can write your unit tests.

-In [1] Ken Pugh takes the concept even further:
+In "Prefactoring" (O'Reilly, 2005) Ken Pugh takes the concept even

 build-in types like integer or string completely for any domain-specific

 data and to use classes instead.
-So, instead of int price you
+So, instead of int price

-IPrice price.
-Even if CPrice internally uses
+.
+Even if CPrice

-concrete implementation of whaterver class you have that fulfills
+whaterver class you have that fulfills IPrice

-IPrice's contract, and not all over your code.
+'s contract, and not all

-be a container for various related values, it is acceptable to do without
+For value classes, i.e. classes that have no other purpose than to be a container for various related values, it is acceptable to do without an explicit interface class.
+Like structs, they are an interface in themselves.